ptangen/swift-FamilyHouse-lab-ios-0916/README.md

 * `currentLocation` of type `FilmLocation` as a variable.
 * `image` of type `UIImage` as a constant.

-This class should have the following two methods:
+This struct should have the following two methods:

 The first function should be called `canReportToSet(on:)` which takes on one argument called `location` of type `FilmLocation`.
 It should return back a `Bool`.
 In your implemenetation, you should return `true` or `false` if the `tvSeries`'s of both the `location` argument and the `tvSeries` on the stored property of `self` match-up.